pikesley/shedbot/words.md

 Yes, I mounted a solar panel up there.
 This particular panel has some history with EMF Camp: at the first EMF in 2012, my friends Chris and Steve brought this panel along and used it to [get Chris to fill this in].
 Since then it's been languishing at Steve's old flat, so when he offered it to sell it, the voltage regulator and a great big mobile-home battery for a very reasonable price, I snapped it up.
 And so the first lesson is

->reveal fragment - Have a friend who wants to offload a solar panel
+>slide - Have a friend who wants to get shot of a solar panel

 The panel did not come with any fixings, just a bunch of holes in the underside of the frame.
-So as you can see, I lashed something together with a few metal straps, some cut-up plastic pipe and some roofing bolts
+So as you can see, I lashed something together with a few metal straps, some cut-up plastic pipe and some roofing bolts, and I sealed all the holes with silicone sealant and Sugru

 >slide - regulator